Valle Cochamó Rock Climbing

 costs $2000 (Chilean pesos) and takes 2 hours

 # public transportation: From Puerto Montt there are six buses daily to the town of Cochamó or Cochamó-River bridge.
 The trip takes more than two hours.
 It's important to know that buses will NOT stop in Puerto Varas if full leaving Puerto Montt's terminal.
 This is especially common during the busy traveling season of January and February.
-From the Cochamó-River bridge, the trailhead is located six kilometers up river following a gravel road.
-If you are planning to hire pack horses or save energy for the hike in, it's recommended to get off in town and arrange a taxi to the trailhead (see below).
+From the Cochamó-River bridge, the trailhead is located eight kilometers up river following a gravel road.
+If you are planning to hire pack horses or save energy for the hike in, it's recommended to get off in town and catcha a shuttle or taxi.

 Cochamó town to trailhead

-It's recommended to hire a taxi from Cochamó town to the trailhead.
-Fit hikers and those not in a hurry can get off the bus at the bridge three kilometers past town and hike the gravel road six kilometers up to the trailhead.
+It's recommended to take a shuttle / taxi from Cochamó town to the trailhead.
+Fit hikers and those not in a hurry can get off the bus at the bridge three kilometers past town and hike the gravel road eight kilometers up to the trailhead.
 Otherwise tell the bus driver to drop you off in Pueblo Hundido - Cochamó.

-Taxis: There are many automobile owners willing to transport people to the trailhead, the majority of which include jumping into the back of a pickup.
-Some of the more economic choices are listed below.
+Shuttles / taxis: There are many automobile owners willing to transport people to the trailhead, some of which include jumping into the back of a pickup.

-The town is small enough to ask almost anyone where these people can be found.
+The town is small enough to ask almost anyone where to catch a shuttle or taxi.

 trailhead to the Refugio Cochamó (La Junta)